 The Potters' Jolley annual ceramics exhibition is still on unless otherwise advised by government guidelines: Saturday 17 & Sunday 18 October at the Jubilee Village Hall, Blockley, Glos, GL56 9BY, Saturday 10-5, Sunday 10-4.
 Follow us on Facebook: https://www.facebook.com/events/408701320003086/permalink/440755973464287/

-Christmas Open Studios at the Gallery at Unit 13, Alice Shepherd's gallery at Ditchford Farm, dates to be announced.
+Christmas Open Studios at The Gallery @ Unit 13, Ditchford Farm, dates to be announced.

-As an ‘army brat,’ the daughter of an American military man and Japanese mother, she travelled around the world and was exposed to mythologies of various countries.
-These feed into her work: the figure of Crow stealing the sun to give the gift of light to humans; a boy-god riding a giant koi; a tirelessly galloping horse that represents creative power.
+As an ‘army brat,’ the daughter of an American army officer and Japanese mother, she travelled around the world and was exposed to many different cultures and mythologies.
+These have influenced her work: the figure of Crow stealing the sun to give the gift of light to humans; the boy-god Kintaro riding a giant koi; the water nymph Daphne being transformed mid-stride into a Laurel tree; and from her own dreams, a tirelessly galloping horse that represents creative power.

-Through her mother, Binks gained appreciation of ceramics; organic forms; wabi-sabi, or the beauty of imperfection; and asymmetrical balance.
+Through her mother, she gained appreciation of ceramics; organic forms; wabi-sabi, or the beauty of imperfection; and asymmetrical balance.

 Binks’s jewellery has been published in two Lark Books in the 500 series, and her sculpture and jewellery can be found in private collections throughout the US, UK, Australia, and Europe.
 She has been a resident of the UK since 2000 and the Cotswolds since 2006.
 She lives with her British partner and their cat, also British, as evidenced by her love of scones.

 Email via her Etsy shop